keldu/forstio/README.md

 # Schema Structure

-Message description currently is achieved by a series of templated schema classes found in ```kelgin/schema.h``` as seen below
+Message description is achieved by a series of templated schema description classes found in ```kelgin/schema.h``` as seen below

 ```
 using BasicStruct = schema::Struct<